Xunnamius/black-flag/docs/api/src/exports/util/type-aliases/ProgramMetadata.md

 > **isImplemented**: `boolean`

-If `true`, this command exported neither a `command` string nor a `handler` function.
-Black Flag therefore considers this command "unimplemented".
+If `true`, this command exported a `handler` function.
+Black Flag therefore considers this command as "not unimplemented".

 When executed, unimplemented commands will show help text before throwing a context-specific error.